 And here’s the indoor campsite to go along with the felt campfire!
-Isn’t this just beautiful.
+Isn’t this just beautiful?
 Of course, the kids can have just as much fun making their own tent forts, but I needed to include it here because it’s such a lovely and special item.

 Wouldn’t most 4 year olds just love this?
 I know mine all would have!
 In fact, it might be better and easier to just make up your own explorers kit.
-This particular set does have good ratings and reviews, but sometimes I worry about the quality of ‘kid’s toy’s versus just giving them a real flashlight, binoculars, a good magnifying glass.
+This particular set does have good ratings and reviews, but sometimes I worry about the quality of ‘kid’s toy’s versus just giving them a real flashlight, binoculars, and a good quality magnifying glass.
 But, yes, it would be hard to find that adorable safari vest and hat!

 Some indoor nature learning gift ideas